andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

 #### 2) Define the texts in all languages:
 To let Snips speak different languages, all texts must be defined in a Dictionary with unique keys.
-These are defined in the file `languages.jl`, as shownin the Template:
+These are defined in the file `languages.jl`, as shown in the Template:

 ```Julia
 TEXTS_DE = Dict(